 Travelling to Bristol

-Alternatively, if you’re travelling domestically, Bristol benefits from excellent rail connections, with Bristol Temple Meads being the main train station.
+Alternatively, if you are travelling domestically, Bristol benefits from excellent rail connections, with Bristol Temple Meads being the main train station.
 Frequent train services run from London Paddington, Birmingham and other major UK cities.
-Coaches and buses are also reliable options, with National Express and Megabus providing extensive services to Bristol’s bus station, including from London Heathrow Airport.

-Whether you’re coming from near or far, Bristol’s transportation network ensures a smooth journey to Bristol city centre and the conference venue.
-We look forward to welcoming you to Bristol!
+Whether you are coming from near or far, Bristol’s transportation network ensures a smooth journey to Bristol city centre and the conference venue.
+We are excited to welcome you to Bristol!

 Where to stay in Bristol